ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 ### Wrapping Up

 In this post we reviewed a few examples for using hooks to embed three types of known problems we have when writing servers:
-1. Keeping secrets safe.
+1. Keeping secrets safe
-2. Validating rules over our data  before saving in our DB.
+2. Data validation rules on Create
-3. Offloading heavy computes and store in cache.
+3. Offload heavy computation to a background task and store it in cache

 I hope this will help you next time you approach these type of problems while using Ent.